This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are beard trimming scissors the same as regular scissors?

-No, beard trimming scissors differ from regular scissors.
+No, beard trimming scissors aren’t the same as regular scissors.

 What are the best scissors for a beard & mustache?